GSA/data-strategy/_posts/2019-07-18-call-for-federal-data-strategy-detailees.md

 ### **How to Apply:**

 Before submitting an application please discuss your potential application with your direct supervisor.
-In order to be considered, submit the following package to MBX.OMB.LeveragingData@OMB.eop.gov by July 31, 2019.
+In order to be considered, submit the following package to MBX.OMB.LeveragingData@OMB.eop.gov by August 9, 2019.

 * Current resume
 * Statement of interest